AdaCore/training_material/courses/spark_for_ada_programmers/labs/13_autoactive_proof.lab.rst

 - Find and open the files :filename:`sort_types.ads`, :filename:`sort.ads` and :filename:`sort.adb` in :toolname:`GNAT Studio`

-  + Study the specification of procedure :code:`Selection_Sort`.
+  + Study the specification of procedure :ada:`Selection_Sort`.
 Is it a full functional specification?

-  + Study the implementation of procedure :code:`Selection_Sort`.
+  + Study the implementation of procedure :ada:`Selection_Sort`.
 Does it implement selection sort algorithm?

-- Add a full functional contract to procedure :code:`Swap`
+- Add a full functional contract to procedure :ada:`Swap`

-  + Prove procedure :code:`Swap`
+  + Prove procedure :ada:`Swap`

-- Add a full functional contract to procedure :code:`Index_Of_Minimum`
+- Add a full functional contract to procedure :ada:`Index_Of_Minimum`

-  + Prove procedure :code:`Index_Of_Minimum`
+  + Prove procedure :ada:`Index_Of_Minimum`

-- Start by proving that :code:`Values` is sorted when returning from procedure :code:`Selection_Sort`
+- Start by proving that :ada:`Values` is sorted when returning from procedure :ada:`Selection_Sort`

-  + Add a loop invariant to procedure :code:`Selection_Sort`
+  + Add a loop invariant to procedure :ada:`Selection_Sort`

-- Then prove that the output value of :code:`Values` is a permutation of its input value
+- Then prove that the output value of :ada:`Values` is a permutation of its input value

-  + Hint: you need to update global ghost variable :code:`Permutation`
+  + Hint: you need to update global ghost variable :ada:`Permutation`

 - Run :toolname:`GNATprove` to prove the file